-Claudio Kitayama, IT Infrastructure Analyst at SICOOB, said: "Both our customer base and our range of services were growing quickly, putting enormous pressure on our IT infrastructure.”
+Claudio Kitayama, IT infrastructure analyst at SICOOB, says: “Both our customer base and our range of services were growing quickly, putting enormous pressure on our IT infrastructure.”

 To ensure high availability and performance for its resource-intensive core banking applications, SICOOB relied on a distributed server landscape of more than 300 x86 processor-based servers.
 Demand on its systems was growing fast, and launching the new digital banking solutions was projected to further increase the requirements.

-“Along with software licensing and server maintenance, the average cost of running our IT infrastructure was over USD 230,000 per month.
+“Along with software licensing and server maintenance, the average cost of running our IT infrastructure was over $230,000 per month.
 To ensure we were able to accommodate thousands of net-new daily transactions from our new digital channels, we wanted to increase our compute resources in a cost-effective way.”

 SICOOB’s growing data center footprint was also a threat to the company’s environmental targets.
 “One of SICOOB’s many social initiatives is reducing carbon emissions.
-For that reason, energy efficiency was a key criterion in our search for a new server platform."
+For that reason, energy efficiency was a key criterion in our search for a new server platform,” says Kitayama.

-Claudio Kitayama said: "We selected IBM z Systems because it is renowned for its high availability, scalability and performance.
-Although we considered implementing Red Hat Enterprise Linux as our operating system, we felt that the SUSE support and development services for SUSE Linux Enterprise Server for System z were a better fit for our specific business requirements.”
+Kitayama says: “We selected IBM z Systems because it is renowned for its high availability, scalability and performance.
+Although we considered implementing Red Hat Enterprise Linux as our operating system, we felt that the SUSE support and development services for SLES on System z were a better fit for our specific business requirements.”

-SICOOB consolidated more than 300 physical x86 servers on two IBM zEnterprise 196 mainframes running SUSE Linux Enterprise Server, with an additional, geographically remote IBM z Systems10 server for its disaster recovery and development environments.
+SICOOB consolidated more than 300 physical x86 servers on two IBM zEnterprise 196 mainframes running SLES, with an additional, geographically remote IBM System z10 server for its disaster recovery and development environments.

-Today, the company operates over 600 virtual machines running SUSE Linux Enterprise Server for z Systems and LinuxONE in its production environment on the z Systems hosts, with even more z Systems workloads in its development environment.
+Today, the company operates over 600 virtual machines running SLES on System z in its production environment on the z Systems hosts, with even more z Systems workloads in its development environment.

-In addition, SICOOB takes advantage of automation from SUSE Linux Enterprise Server's built-in configuration tools YaST® and AutoYaST.
+In addition, SICOOB takes advantage of automation from SLES’s built-in configuration tools, YaST® and AutoYaST.
 The company uses YaST to automatically configure its machines and install applications, and AutoYaST to re-image production machines when necessary.

-SICOOB has been so satisfied with its SUSE solution that it recently upgraded the server platform for its checking clearance workloads from SUSE Linux Enterprise Server 10 SP3 to a current version of SUSE Linux Enterprise Server for System z, delivering greater optimization for the IBM z196 architecture for vastly improved I/O throughput and performance.
-With enhanced CPU node affinity support for z196 architecture, the new version of SUSE Linux Enterprise Server enables the Linux kernel scheduler to optimize its decisions based on the z196 processor topology and cache hierarchy.
+SICOOB has been so satisfied with its SUSE solution that it recently upgraded the server platform for its checking clearance workloads from SLES 10 SP3 to a current version of SLES on System z, delivering greater optimization for the IBM z196 architecture for vastly improved I/O throughput and performance.
+With enhanced CPU node affinity support for z196 architecture, the new version of SLES enables the Linux kernel scheduler to optimize its decisions based on the z196 processor topology and cache hierarchy.
 This results in a higher cache ratio, increasing performance and application workload density per system at SICOOB.
 A custom compilation flag in GCC unlocks these benefits: SICOOB simply recompiles its existing programs with GCC flag -march=z196, and the compiler ensures that the code is optimized accordingly.

-“Our check clearance process now is 25 percent faster," said Claudio Kitayama.
-“By migrating to the newer version of SUSE Linux Enterprise Server, we can perform check clearance using just nine virtual machines, with CPU and memory usage both at approximately 50 percent, compared to 13 servers with CPU and memory usage at 100 percent.
+“Our check clearance process now is 25% faster,” says Kitayama.
+“By migrating to the newer version of SLES, we can perform check clearance using just nine virtual machines, with CPU and memory usage both at approximately 50%, compared to 13 servers with CPU and memory usage at 100%.

-“In the past, we could process around one million check images a day; now we handle two million without breaking a sweat.
-Better still, we can process double the number of check images per day with 40 percent fewer mainframe cores with the SUSE solution.
-By optimizing the number of cores we use on our mainframes, we can handle increased business volumes while reducing our annual operational spend by USD 1 million.
+“In the past, we could process around 1 million check images a day.
+Now, we handle 2 million without breaking a sweat.
+Better still, we can process double the number of check images per day with 40% fewer mainframe cores with the SUSE solution.
+By optimizing the number of cores we use on our mainframes, we can handle increased business volumes while reducing our annual operational spend by $1 million.

-With the initial deployment of SUSE Linux Enterprise Server for z Systems 10 SP3 on IBM z Systems hardware, SICOOB reported saving more than USD 1.5 million a year in electricity costs alone — a reduction of 331 percent.
-By upgrading its operating system to the newer version of SUSE Linux Enterprise Server, SICOOB saves a further USD 1 million a year.
+With the initial deployment of SLES on System z 10 SP3 on IBM z Systems hardware, SICOOB reported saving more than $1.5 million a year in electricity costs alone — a reduction of 331%.
+By upgrading its operating system to the newer version of SLES, SICOOB saves a further $1 million a year.

-“By helping us to optimize our use of our IBM z System servers, SUSE Linux Enterprise Server has reduced our operational costs by a total of USD 2.5 million a year — a truly incredible saving," said Claudio Kitayama.
+“By helping us to optimize our use of our IBM z System servers, SLES has reduced our operational costs by $2.5 mil-lion a year — a truly incredible saving,” says Kitayama.
 “The efficiency boost we have achieved with our SUSE solution has greatly reduced the company’s environmental impact — helping us to stay on track with one of our key social responsibilities.”

-Based on the success of its migration to SUSE Linux Enterprise Server for System z, SICOOB is considering moving even more workloads to their IBM z Systems machines running SUSE Linux Enterprise Server to further boost system performance.
+Based on the success of its migration to SLES on System z, SICOOB is considering moving even more workloads to their IBM z Systems machines running SLES to further boost system performance.
 “Our customers and business users are constantly asking for new services, and we are certain that our IT requirements will continue to increase as time goes on.
 Thanks to our SUSE solution, we have the ability to service that demand in a cost-efficient way.”

-He concluded: "Our current SUSE solution provides us with outstanding levels of performance, stability and availability — giving us great peace of mind that we can offer our next-generation digital banking services 24x7.
+He concludes, “Our current SUSE solution provides us with outstanding levels of performance, stability and availability — giving us great peace of mind that we can offer our next-generation digital banking services 24/7.”